 The man will be forced to pay for child support -it doesn’t matter whether or not he was tricked into it-.

-Even in statutory male rape a man is forced to pay.
+Even in statutory male rape, a man is forced to pay.
+And this is why, by and large, I agree with the author.

 Men’s Affirmative Actions

-The author has lots of great tips on groups you can join and even great advise on how you can react to women trying to put you down.
+The author has lots of great tips on groups you can join and even great advice on how you can react to women trying to put you down.

 And most of all, I liked the concept that you shouldn’t fall for the mindset of “man up and shut up”, but speak up against abuse.